RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Methodology

+To mitigate concept drift, the agent employs a model retraining policy.
+At any time $t$, the policy decides on an action $\pi(t) \in \left\{0, 1\right\}$, where $\pi(t) = 1$ and $\pi(t) = 0$ correspond to a model update and no update respectively.
+The resulting sequence of actions over the entire horizon is denoted by the vector $\pi = \left(\pi(0), \dots, \pi(T-1)\right)$.
+This sequence is an element of the action sequence space $\Pi = \left\{0, 1\right\}^{T}$.
+Utilizing a retraining policy results in the following evolution of the model parameters over time:

-For the sake of simplicity of our solution, we also consider that the policy space, denoted by $\Pi = \left\{0, 1\right\}^{T}$, is causal and distribution ignorant, meaning (i) the decision maker does not evaluate nor knows the data distributions $p_0, p_1, \dots p_{T-1}$ and (ii) the decision maker decides on the action at time $t$ based on the history of expected losses of the past batches of data $\mathcal \xi_0, \mathcal \xi_1, \ldots, \mathcal \xi_{t}$, which are available through either running the inference task or the retraining process.
-This is an important distinction of our setting, as any further modifications to the policy space would result in an increased task overhead.
-For example, trying to detect the concept drift requires performing operations on the dataset, which is highly resource consuming.
+For the sake of practicality and computational efficiency of our solution, we consider policies that are causal and distribution ignorant, meaning (i) the decision maker neither evaluates nor knows the data distributions $p_0, p_1, \dots p_{T-1}$ and (ii) the decision maker decides on the action at time $t$ based on the history of expected losses of the past inference batches of data $\mathcal \xi_0, \mathcal \xi_1, \ldots, \mathcal \xi_{t}$, which are available through running the inference task.
+This is an important distinction of our setting, as any further modifications to the action space would result in an increased task overhead.
+For example, trying to detect the concept drift requires performing operations on the dataset, which is highly resource consuming (see Appendix \ref{appendix:computational_resource_eval} for more details).
 Using the inference loss to evaluate the model performance is a common established strategy \cite{he2014practical}.

-Given such setup, the goal of the agent is to find a policy $\pi \in \Pi$ that minimizes the expected loss over the entire time horizon, subject to the average cost of model updates not exceeding $\bar \lambda$:
+Given such a setup, the goal of the agent is to find a policy resulting in a set of actions $\pi \in \Pi$ that minimizes the expected loss over the entire time horizon, subject to the average cost of model updates not exceeding $\bar \lambda$:

 \textbf{Optimality.} Without resource constraints, the optimal solution to \eqref{eq:goal_system_optimality} would be to update the model at every time $t$.
-However, finding an optimal update policy under the resource constraint presents a fundamental challenge: obtaining such a policy requires knowledge of the dataset's future evolution, which is not practical.
-Instead, our policy minimizes the bound on the drift-plus-penalty term $\mathbb E[\Delta Q(t)] + V \Psi\left(f_t, f_{t+1}, \Delta f_\delta(t)\right)$ per each time $t$.
-A detailed derivation is provided in Appendix \ref{Lyapunov}.
+However, finding an optimal update policy under the resource constraint presents a fundamental challenge: obtaining such a policy requires knowledge of the dataset's entire future evolution, which is not practical.
+To address this, we pivot from the direct time-averaged loss objective in \eqref{eq:goal_system_optimality} to a new objective based on the provable upper bound on the time-averaged gradient norm (formally derived in Theorem \ref{thm:theorem_1}).
+This pivot allows us to naturally decompose the problem into a sum of per-time-step performance penalties.
+In the following section, we introduce the Lyapunov drift-plus-penalty framework, which provides a mechanism to greedily minimize the upper bound on these per-time-step penalties while provably upholding the long-term resource constraint.